 A divorce could be based on “irreconcilable differences,” which is a “no-fault” divorce.
 In this situation, the spouses agree that their marriage is irretrievably broken and they should proceed toward getting a divorce.

 In some cases, however, parties may not agree that they should get divorced.
 For instance, one party may want to proceed with the divorce, but the other spouse may not want to divorce.
-When this scenario occurs, the spouse who wishes to divorce must pursue a divorce based on “grounds,” or one of various statutory reasons for the divorce.
+When this scenario occurs, the spouse who wishes to divorce must pursue a divorce based on “grounds,” or fault for the divorce.

 State law provides several grounds for divorce, ranging from one spouse being convicted of a felony and sent to prison to the adultery of one spouse.
 The most common ground for fault-based divorce is inappropriate marital conduct, which is any action that one spouse takes and that the other spouse considers inappropriate.